MartinMuzatko/flexproperties/README.md

 I'll fix these issues.
 For now, you can grab the cleaned up [flex-grid.sass file here](https://github.com/MartinMuzatko/flexproperties/blob/master/src/flex-grid.sass).

-## Performance - Smaller size
+## Performance - Comparison

-Comparing my changes with the original framework, I saw that many rules can be merged or reduced.
-Vendor Prefixes can be added through further build steps.
+Looking at the original framework, I saw that many rules can be merged or reduced.

+Comparison Rules
 The comparison is made with 3 breakpoints instead of 5 with the same amount of offsets, flex steps etc.

 Comparing the output of the cleaned standalone version of angular material against my version (with the same behavior):